Notice of Health Information Practices

 Understanding Your Health Record / Information

-This notice describes the practices of Sacred Heart Health System and that of any physician with staff privileges with respect to your protected health information created while you are a patient at Sacred Heart.
+This notice describes the practices of Ascension Sacred Heart and that of any physician with staff privileges with respect to your protected health information created while you are a patient at Sacred Heart.
 Sacred Heart physicians with staff privileges, and personnel authorized to have access to your medical chart are subject to this notice.
 In addition, Sacred Heart and physicians with staff privileges may share medical information with each other for treatment, payment or health care operations described in this notice.
 Sacred Heart is an Organized Health Care Arrangement that includes:

 Each time you visit a hospital, physician, or other healthcare provider, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a:

 - basis for planning your care and treatment;

 - means of communication among the many health professionals who contribute to your care;

 - legal document describing the care you received;

 - means by which you or a third-party payer can verify that services billed were actually provided;